earthly/website/blog/_posts/2023-10-16-optimize-sql-queries-golang.md

  - sql queries with code examples
  - sql queries in go
  - code examples in go
+excerpt: |
+    This tutorial explores various techniques for optimizing SQL queries in Go applications using GORM and Postgres.
+It covers topics such as indexing, query simplification, caching, and connection pooling to improve query performance and scalability.
 ---

 SQL databases are ubiquitous in modern applications, powering everything from simple web apps to complex enterprise software.
 SQL databases are designed to store and retrieve data efficiently.